hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Columbia Road Flower Market on Sundays.
 For the full experience, also visit Hackney City Farm nearby.
 * Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
 * The area around Old Street Station, nicknamed the "Silicon Roundabout", has a fun origin story that started with a [throwaway joke in 2008](https://www.wired.co.uk/article/silicon-roundabout-tech-city-property) and became UK government's policy in 2010.
 [Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/) hosts many events for developers.
+* Redchurch Street - a trendy area, great for a stroll on a weekend or a warm evening.
 * Monument to the Great Fire of London.
 * St. Katherine’s Docks.
 * Bank of England Museum - a chance to hold a bar of gold.